alphagov/government-service-design-manual/Copy and content/styleguide.md

     Ambassador Alan Maddrell
 -   Parliament, the House
--   British Embassy (when referring to or implying one specific embassy, eg ‘the British Embassy in Madrid’, “Protestors outside the British Embassy”)
+-   British Embassy (when referring to or implying one specific embassy, eg 'the British Embassy in Madrid', "Protestors outside the British Embassy")
 -   an Act or a Bill
 -   titles of specific Acts or Bills eg Housing Reform Bill
--   names of government schemes eg Right to Buy, Queen’s Awards for Enterprise
+-   names of government schemes eg Right to Buy, Queen's Awards for Enterprise
 -   specific select committees (eg Public Administration Select Committee)
 -   Her Majesty the Queen
 -   job titles for an individual

-Don’t capitalise:
+Don't capitalise:

 -   government (unless part of a name)
 -   minister (unless part of a specific job title)
 -   department or ministry, unless referring to a specific one
--   British embassy or consulate (when talking generally, eg ‘Find a British embassy’)
+-   British embassy or consulate (when talking generally, eg 'Find a British embassy')
 -   job titles for a generic role holder (not an individual)
--   the titles of publications, eg ‘Implementing self-financing for council housing’ (unless it includes a phrase which should be capitalised for other reasons eg ‘Review of the Right to Buy scheme’)
+-   the titles of publications, eg 'Implementing self-financing for council housing' (unless it includes a phrase which should be capitalised for other reasons eg 'Review of the Right to Buy scheme')
 -   white paper, green paper, command paper, House of Commons paper
 -   director general, deputy director, director unless in a specific job title